Bid & Buy for BIMA FAQs

 Bid & Buy for BIMA then opens to the general public on Wednesday, September 22 at 10am and will close on Sunday, September 26 at 5pm.

 How do I access the event?

-When the event opens to the general public on Monday, October 5 at 10am, you can access it from our website or through an email that will be sent to your inbox if you’re on our mailing list.
-To make sure you get notified, RSVP and join our email list here!
+When the event opens to the general public on Wednesday, September 22 at 10am, you can access it from our website or through an email that will be sent to your inbox if you’re on our mailing list.

 Where is the event?

 This year’s auction and collectors marketplace event is taking place entirely online.
-You can access the event through our website starting October 5 or the link provided in emails sent to you announcing the opening, if you’re on our email list.
-To make sure you get notified, RSVP and join our email list here!
+You can access the event through our website at the start of the event or the link provided in emails sent to you announcing the opening, if you’re on our email list.

 How much does it cost to participate in Bid & Buy for BIMA?